 Study claims Denmark has been misled by hyperscale data centres

-Nordic countries have proven to be prime hunting grounds amongst the big data centre players.
+Nordic countries have proven to be prime hunting grounds amongst the big data center players.

 Their generally cool climate, abundance of renewable energy sources, and convenient geographical location all contribute to a beautiful package for the likes of Apple, Facebook, Google, and Microsoft.